preqon/preqon.github.io/index.md

 Here's a bio that explains why.

-Leaving high school, I wanted to understand the structure of materials around me and what consciousness was.
+Leaving high school, I wanted to understand the structure of materials around me and what consciousness is.
 I pursued chemistry and neuroscience.
 Electrochemical interactions explain alot of material structure, and neuroscience certainly attempts to explain conscious phenomena.
 (I actually find research directions here very promising; and I don't view the Hard Problem of